jmcalalang/lab/SECURITY.md

 ## Supported Versions

-Support not provided, all resources are examples
+Support not provided, all resources are examples.
+All examples are my own, and are not a replacement for Professional Services.

 ## Reporting a Vulnerability